louisejones101/memory-game/README.md

 YouTube tutorial by "DevelopedByEd' - Awesome Vanilla JavaScript Memory Card Game Tutorial"  https://www.youtube.com/watch?v=-tlb4tv4mC4 - I followed this tutorial to build the main grid of the game and the flip functions.
 The main game container, grid and cards code was used and edited to fit what I wanted.

 W3 Schools - How to make a modal box with CSS.  https://www.w3schools.com/howto/howto_css_modals.asp  - I used some of the CSS styling from this example for my modal background to get the partly transparent overlay, I edited to suit my project.

+w3schools for general code ideas

+Stack overflow - when having problems with any bit of code then this channel used to look at different answers given.

 <br>